M66B/NetGuard/ADBLOCKING.md

 * [Alternate DNS](https://alternate-dns.com/)
 * [NoAd](https://noad.zone/)

+Be sure to read the privacy policies of these services as they might log your DNS requests.

-You can set DNS server addresses for all connection types in the NetGuard advanced options.
+You can set DNS server addresses for all connection types in NetGuard's *Advanced options*.
 Note that when you set two DNS server addresses, the default (operating system/network provider) DNS servers will not be used anymore.

-Be sure to read the privacy policies of these services as they might log your DNS requests.

 Feel free to let me know about other servers or request to add them in alphabetic order by doing a pull request.

 <br />

-**Please do not mention this feature in Google Play store comments, since Google does not allow ad blocking applications in the Play store.**
+**Please do not mention this feature in Google Play store comments, since Google does no longer allows ad blocking applications in the Google Play store.**